 Figure 1: Counts of mentions in articles, broken down by Impact Factor strata

 We classified references according to the scheme described above.
-The mentions range in form quite widely.
+In our sample, the mentions range in form quite widely.
 Only 44% of software mentions involve an entry in a references list, with only 37% being a citation to a formal publication (Another 7% are informal entries in a reference list, including either the name or website of the project).
 Of the 56% of mentions that don’t include references, 31% mention only the name of the project.
 Another 18% mention software in a manner similar to scientific instruments or materials, typically mentioning the name in text followed by the author or company and a location in parentheses.
 Finally some 5% of mentions provide a URL in the text or in a footnote and 1% mention using some software but provide no additional details.
-Our categorizations, with examples, are shown in Table 6.
+Our categorizations, with examples are shown in Table 6.
+We provide 95% confidence intervals for the likely proportion of these types of mentions in the population of biology articles.
+These estimates treat each mention as independent, not adjusting for the reality that ways of mentioning software may be influenced by authors and journals (i.e., within articles).
+This is not ideal but since authors are not necessarily consistent (even within articles) and, more importantly, readers read widely across journals and articles by different authors, readers are going to encounter many varying ways of mentioning software, even if there is some consistency within specific journals or authors.

 Table 6: Types of software mentions in publications